pallavee98/community-forum/README.md

 * Connect SMTP service
   * Outgoing email (SMTP) credentials that Zulip can use to send outgoing emails to users (e.g. email address confirmation emails during the signup process, message notification emails, password reset, etc.).
+  * However, people cannot register yet, so let’s connect the SMTP service to Zulip.
+All you need to do is add the credentials from your SMTP provider.

+* Enter them in /etc/zulip/settings.py and the password in /etc/zulip/zulip-secrets.conf.

+'''EMAIL_HOST = "smtp-relay.sendinblue.com"
+EMAIL_HOST_USER = "your_registration@email.com"
+EMAIL_PORT = 587'''

+ * Restart the server with

+''' su zulip -c '/home/zulip/deployments/current/scripts/restart-server' '''

 * Add Auth methods
 * Mobile push notifications
 * Maintenance